embyt/enocean-mqtt/README.md

 ## Installation ##

+enocean-mqtt is available on PyPI and can be installed using pip:
+ - sudo pip3 install enocean-mqtt

+Alternatively, install the latest release directly from github:
  - download this repository to an arbritary directory
  - install it using `python3 setup.py develop`

+Afterwards, perform configuration:
  - adapt the `enoceanmqtt.conf.sample` file and put it to /etc/enoceanmqtt.conf
    - set the enocean interface port
    - define the MQTT broker address